All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Average monthly weight loss varies widely.
 Clinical data suggests 4 to 8 pounds per month during the titration phase, though some months may be more and others less.
 Weight loss typically slows after the first 6 months.
 Focus on your overall trend rather than any single month.

-What if my measurements are not changing?
+What if my measurements aren't changing?

 If neither weight nor measurements have changed in 6 or more weeks, discuss this with your provider.
 They may recommend a dose adjustment, review your nutrition plan, or check for other factors.
 Sometimes a small change in protein intake or activity level can restart progress.